firstvideosgrp/FVG_Websuite_EU/docs/database-setup.md

 #### Attributes

-Create the following attributes for the `Projects` collection:

 | Key                  | Type    | Size | Required | Array | Notes                                               |
 | :------------------- | :------ | :--- | :------- | :---- | :-------------------------------------------------- |
 | `title`              | String  | 255  | Yes      | No    |                                                     |